 - Horses should have constant access to water.

-- Individual animals will suit different styles of grazing muzzles.
+There are different types of grazing muzzles for a reason.
+Individual animals will suit different styles of grazing muzzles.
 The key is finding the one that works with your horse, pony, donkey, or mule.

 - Remember that even if your horse keeps getting its muzzle off, you do not want to attach it so firmly that it could not break away if it gets caught.
 Try a different style of muzzle and/or check that the grazing is suitable for muzzle use.